Westenhoff-Lab/XSSDense/README.md

 # Quick Start Tutorial

-The example dataset found in: https://doi.org/10.5281/zenodo.21915224 reproduces the complete XSSDense pipeline and serves as an workflow validation test.
+The example dataset available at https://doi.org/10.5281/zenodo.21915224 reproduces the LOV2 unfolding case presented in the accompanying manuscript.
+By following the workflow described below, users can reproduce the complete XSSDense pipeline, validate the software installation, and verify the expected outputs.

 ## Example Dataset